Savepeter2/Savepeter2/README.md

 ❤️ I also create blog posts about my solutions to Hackerrank/Scratascratch medium/hard difficulty SQL interview questions, Python and Power BI.
     Check it out: [Medium](https://medium.com/@peteradekolu)

 👨‍🏫 I’m currently curious and learning about AWS.
-I look forward to solving more problems in the niche.
+I look forward to solving more problems leveraging it.

 👯 I’m looking to collaborate with clients, and data professionals in solving more interesting problems that provide value.